AbdulhamidAlelaiyan/lesson-w05d05-bootstrap/README.md

 ​<br>
 ​
 ## Questions

-- What's the difference between a framework and a library?

 - Give an example of a situation in which you might want to use Bootstrap (or any other Framework/Library), versus one in which you might not.